 Only two rooms, a living room and dining room, were on the first floor.
 Meals were prepared behind the house in a framed lean-to kitchen.
 There were two bedrooms on the second floor and an unfinished basement below the house.

 On the outside, the house was a product of its time.
-The exterior walls were made of brick, imported from the Netherlands and used as ships’ ballast.
+The exterior walls were made of brick, long believed to have been imported from the Netherlands and used as ships’ ballast.
 The bricks were arranged in a featured Flemish checker bond pattern, mixing red and black.
 The west side face featured a double diamond, which may have been a signature of the builder.

 Brickwork pattern on the west exterior wall.

-The style of brickwork helped researchers who worked on the house’s nomination to the National Register of Historic Places estimate the date of construction.
-While many historians have stated the work was done around 1670, when Jonathan built his grist mill, the researchers concluded that the date was “highly improbable.”
+In any case, the style of brickwork helped researchers who worked on the house’s nomination to the National Register of Historic Places estimate the construction date.
+While many historians had contended the work was done around 1670, when Jonathan built his grist mill, the researchers concluded that the date was “highly improbable.”

-What is known is that the house eventually belonged to the family of Samuel Barron, another early settler of Woodbridge.
+By the 1750s, the house was the residence of Samuel Barron, another early settler of Woodbridge.
 His family name lives on today in the Woodbridge school system, whose sports teams are called the Barrons, and at the Barron Arts Center, a cultural institution that previously was the township library.